Table of Contents

-- 3. Direct the conversation towards an upbeat path.
+- 7. Direct the conversation towards an upbeat path

 - How do you sell jewelry for Valentine’s Day?

 Are you looking for some Valentine’s Day retail tips to drive your sales on this special day?
 Look no further!
-We’re letting you in on five (5) of the most relevant and customer-convincing strategies when selling jewelry to sweethearts.
-Read on!
+We’re letting you in on some of the most relevant and customer-convincing strategies when selling jewelry to sweethearts and lovers of all kinds.

 Are you familiar with this popular oddball interview question, “how would you describe a color to a blind person?”